Crafter.ai - AI Agents Platform

 Deloitte highlights that the adoption of these tools allows:

-• a reduction in costs of up to 70%
+• A reduction in costs of up to 70%

-• an improvement in customer satisfaction of up to 30%
+• An improvement in customer satisfaction of up to 30%

-• an average management time lower by 35%
+• An average management time lower by 35%

 The future of customer care virtual assistants is marked by constant growth, driven by the combination of increasingly high-performance technologies and the need for companies to offer efficient and personalized customer experiences.